lbair39/201-Journal/README.md

   <li>IDE: software application that provides comprehensive facilities to computer programers for software development.</li>
   <li>VS Code: integrated deleopment environment made by microsoft for windows.</li>
   <li>Abstraction: the process of filtering out the charcteristics that we dont need.</li>
+  <li>JavaScript: a programming language for ECMAScript specification</li>
+  <li>conditionals: used for checking a specific condition and executing the code based on the specified condition</li>
+  <li>Operators: capable of manipulating a certain value or operand,they perform specific mathematical and logical computations on operands</li>
+  <li>Variable: anything that can vary</li>
+  <li>assignment opperator: assigns a value to its left operand based on the value of its right operand</li>
+  <li>string: a sequence of one or more characters</li>
+  <li>string literal: syntactic constructs that produce values</li>
+  <li>number literal: constant values that can be assigned to variables </li>
+  <li>function: a set of statements that perform a task and can calculate a value</li>
 <ol>